- Originally published: March 5, 2025

 - Remote workers – Employees looking for a workspace that offers more structure and fewer distractions than working from home.

-At the same time, the number of independent workers using coworking spaces is expected to grow significantly from 2024 to 2030.
+But coworking isn’t just for businesses.
+The number of independent workers using coworking spaces is expected to grow significantly from 2024 to 2030.
 Many freelancers find it hard to work from home due to distractions or isolation, so coworking spaces offer a productive environment with social interaction and networking opportunities.
 Speaking of…

 The social side of coworking